Applying to the Ph.D. Program in Art History

 Do you have an Open Day when I can visit the Ph.D Program?

-If you have general questions about the program beyond the information available on the Graduate Center's website (e.g. about funding, time to degree, language requirements, etc), please contact the Art History office, who will be happy to make an appointment for you to talk to a relevant member of faculty.
+If you have specific questions about the program beyond the information available on the Graduate Center's website (e.g. about funding, time to degree, language requirements, etc), please contact the Art History office, who will be happy to make an appointment for you to talk to a relevant member of faculty.
 While you are also in the building, we also recommend that you speak to current students, as they are in the best position to tell you what it is like to study here.

 Do you offer funding for students, and how much is it?

 As of Fall 2013, the Ph.D.
-Program in Art History will offer seven Graduate Center Fellowships (GCFs) and three Tuition Only Fellowships, plus an optional MAGNET fellowship.
+Program in Art History offers seven Graduate Center Fellowships (GCFs) and three Tuition Only Fellowships, plus an optional MAGNET fellowship.

 All three types of fellowship include eligibility for low-cost individual or family NYSHIP health insurance.
 See the Graduate Center's main admissions pages for further information about current tuition fees and other forms of fellowships and funding.